tezos/tezos-mirror/docs/protocols/alpha.rst

 - an upgrade of the consensus algorithm Emmy+ to Emmy*, which brings smaller block times and faster finality

+- a 2.5 tez per block subsidy to a CPMM contract to generate liquidity between tez and tzBTC

 .. contents:: Here is the complete list of changes:

 Emmy*